-In calculating the estimated fair value of stock options granted, the Company uses the Black-Scholes option valuation model, or Black-Scholes model, which requires the consideration of the following variables for purposes of estimating fair value in addition to the closing price of the Company's common stock on the date of grant:
+In calculating the estimated fair value of stock options and employee stock purchase plan share options granted, the Company uses the Black-Scholes option valuation model, or Black-Scholes model, which requires the consideration of the following variables for purposes of estimating fair value in addition to the closing price of the Company's common stock on the date of grant:

 - Expected term of the option

-- Expected volatility
+- · Expected volatility

-- · Expected dividends
+- Expected dividends

-- Risk-free interest rate
+- · Risk-free interest rate

 The Company utilizes its historical volatility data to determine expected volatility over the expected option term.
 The Company uses an expected term based on its historical data from stock option activity.
 The risk-free interest rate is based on the implied yield on U.S. Department of the Treasury zero-coupon bonds for periods commensurate with the expected term of the options.
 The dividend yield on the Company's common stock is estimated to be zero as the Company has not declared or paid any dividends since inception, nor does it have any intention to do so in the foreseeable future.
 Additionally, the Company's ability to declare and pay a dividend in the future could be limited per the agreements governing its indebtedness.
-The Company records forfeitures as they occur rather than estimating forfeitures during each reporting period.
+The Company records forfeitures of grants as they occur rather than estimating forfeitures during each reporting period.